Chemistry

 Some side reactions occur of which the partly dissolving of P2 gas into liquid iron is of most importance.
 This solubilization yields ferrophosphorus and lowers the recovery efficiency of the core process.
 In Spodofos this phosphorus sink will be minimized because of the very high temperature and specific provisions.

-Optionally, the lean ferrophosphorus can be treated to harvest the phosphorus content as a valuable phosphate product.
+Optionally, the lean ferrophosphorus can be treated to harvest the phosphorus content as a phosphate that can be fed back into the process.

 Including postprocessing of ferrophosphorus, overall P-recovery efficiency is very high.